ruthtxh/exclamation-mark/README.md

 # ❗[Exclamation Mark] Markdown Image Alt-text Checker
-This action checks markdown (.md) files for images and flags out missing alt-text.
+This action checks markdown (.md) files for images and flags out missing inline alt-text.
 Optional usage with the Microsoft Azure Cognitive Services integration to get suggestions for the missing alt-text.
 Can be run as part of a PR pre-merge check or periodically using the `workflow_dispatch` trigger.

 ### Why should images have alt-text?
 Alt-text increases the accessibility of your project by describing the image to visitors who do not have the ability to see them.
 Also, it also helps with search engine optimisation.